• Skip to primary navigation

 Learn about how the stars aligned for the devastating Cabbage Patch riots we still remember 40 years later

-Every so often, toymakers capture lightning in a bottle that ends up exploding into a magnificent and volatile storm of excitement.
+Every so often, a toymaker captures lightning in a bottle that ends up exploding into a magnificent and volatile storm of fervor.
 But the Cabbage Patch riots remain unique even in a long and ever-growing list of toy crazes, so infamous it remains the definitive benchmark to this day.
-A few elements had to line up perfectly to make these the toy to have, and part of that perfect storm began in what used to be a clinic.
+A few elements had to line up perfectly to make these the toy to have—so much so that people would risk life and limb—and part of that perfect, dangerous storm began in what used to be a clinic.

 It was 40 years ago that the Cabbage Patch riots kicked off in earnest, characterized by several violent outbursts in stores across the U.S. during the fall and winter shopping season of 1983.
 Major outlets like Macy’s, J. C. Penney, Sears, and Wards had to contend with mobs.
-Smaller retailers had to quickly brainstorm methods of crowd control with purchase tickets as hundreds – even thousands – of customers descended, sometimes armed with weapons.
-Not just any toy has inspired this kind of fervor, so how did a few simple design choices made in the ‘70s, along with retail policies from a Georgia toy shop, set the stage for popularity and disaster?
+Smaller retailers quickly brainstormed methods of crowd control involving purchase tickets, as hundreds—even thousands—of customers descended, sometimes armed with weapons.
+Not just any toy has inspired this kind of aggression, so how did a few simple design choices made in the ‘70s, along with retail policies from a Georgia toy shop, set the stage for popularity… and disaster?

 Related: